sephiroth2029/concurrency-project/README.md

 1. The interface-driven approach of the implementation allows to test with other frameworks, not only Atomix.
 Redis would be an interesting option, as it works entirely in memory and should be faster.
 2. The implementation tries to find the lowest entropy in all attributes.
 This is most likely the reason of the errors obtained in the asynchronous processing.
 An improvement would be to obtain the best entropy per attribute and then conclude which is the lowest.
 3. The implementation stops only after a fixed number of nodes have been added to the tree.
 A better implementation would compare the resulting entropy and if it changed only slightly, then it should prune that sub tree.
 4. All the cluster nodes started in a single 8-core CPU, with 16 GB of RAM.
-It would be interesting to see how that would change for at least two independent cluster nodes and a client.
+It would be interesting to see how that would change for two independent cluster nodes and a client.

 ### **References**
 [[1]] Sutter, Herb.
 "The Concurrency Revolution."
 [Online].
 Available: http://www.drdobbs.com/the-concurrency-revolution/184401916